rmgibbo/wetfe/web/docs/cosmology.md

 ## Going Pure

-Jaded/enlightening/learned/fatalistic/powerful/worldly beings may end their existence in the Confluent Realm by “Going Pure”: an irreversible process (blackhole/wormhole journey) whereby they commit to “live” as a denizen of another Realm.
-Typically, the being becomes disillusioned with their existence in their own realm, and attempts to transcend it by permanently transferring their soul to another to which they feel a strong affinity.
+Jaded, powerful beings may end their existence in the Confluent Realm by _going pure_: an irreversible process (akin to an ER wormhole journey) whereby they commit to exist as a denizen of another realm.
+Typically, the being becomes disillusioned with their existence in their own realm, and attempts to transcend it by permanently transferring their soul to another, to which they feel a strong affinity.

 ## Relics & Fonts

-The process of going pure distributes/imprints/encodes the being’s (quantum) information in (2D) mass/energy structures known as Holographs.
-Holo Hunters are (typically groups of) beings that make a living searching the cosmos for these Holographic remnants of the “transcended”.
-Once located, artisans (“Reifiers”, “Soulcrafters”) attempt to reify (via “Reification”) the Holograph into Soul Reliquiae/Relics.
-These Relics are powerful items that harbor vestigial energy/essence/powers of their progenitor.
-These vessels of power within the Relics are commonly called Fonts, and are what makes them (potentially supremely) valuable.
+The process of going pure encodes the quantum information of the being in mass-energy structures known as holographs.
+Holo Hunters are (typically groups of) beings that make a living searching the cosmos for these holographic remnants of transcended beings.
+Once located, artisans called _reifiers_, or _soulcrafters_, attempt to reify (via a process known as _reification_) the holograph into soul reliquiae, which are commonly known as _relics_.
+These relics are powerful items that harbor vestigial information -- and thus powers -- of their progenitor.
+These vessels of power within the relics are commonly called _fonts_, and are what makes them (potentially supremely) valuable.

 ## Soulbinding

-Beings that acquire Relics may innervate the Fonts within them with quanta of their own soul in a process called Soulbinding.
-Soulbound Relics are potent sources of power, and are prized by adventurers, warmongers, academics, collectors, etc. alike.
-Merchants that deal in common Relics (on the “The SRT”, “Soul Relic Trade/Index”, “The Holo Market”) are known as “Soulmongers”; or “Purveyors” if they deal in the rare, coveted variety.
+Beings that acquire relics may innervate the fonts within them with quanta of their own soul in a process called _soulbinding_.
+Soulbound relics are potent sources of power, and are prized by adventurers, warmongers, academics, collectors, etc., alike.
+Merchants that deal in lesser relics (on the the Holo Market, or Soul Relic Trade, "SRT") are known as _soulmongers_; or as _purveyors_ if they deal in the rare, coveted variety.

 ------
 Copyright © 2020 Ryan Gibbons